More Than Just a Small Tannery

+Ours was the first new leather tannery to be built in the UK for nearly 100 years and the only one specialising in goat leather.
 Much like a microbrewery, a microtannery is more than simply a small tannery.
-Tanning in small batches allows us to focus on the details, on crafting higher quality and more environmentally friendly leather.
+Tanning in small batches allows us to focus on the details, on producing higher quality and more environmentally friendly leather.

 The main benefit of vegetable tanning is that it results in characterful leather that will age beautifully, developing a unique patina over the years, but using natural bark extracts also makes our wastewater easier to treat.
 We enlisted the help of Richard Daniels, another local leather expert and one of the world's leading authorities on the treatment of tannery effluent.
-Richard designed an on-site treatment plant that leaves us with totally biodegradable waste products that can be composted or used to promote growth on the surrounding grassland.
+Our on-site treatment process leaves us with minimal waste that can be composted or safely irrigated on the surrounding grassland.

-Our kid leather has an especially pronounced grain with a beautiful texture that differs subtly from skin to skin.
+Our goat and deer leather has an especially pronounced grain with a beautiful texture that differs subtly from skin to skin.
 While most industrially produced leather has its natural grain removed or replaced to ensure uniformity, we believe that natural inconsistencies should be celebrated.
 Each piece of our leather, and therefore each of our products, is unique.

-We have built a close relationship with local family-run leather finishing company, Blenkinsop Leathers, who add the final touches to our leather before it is ready for use.
-We have simplified the finish as much as possible and tailored it to enhance the character of each skin, rather than mask it.
-The main focus is on colour, but we also add a delicate finishing wax for protection and subtle gloss.
+We have built a close relationship with two local leather finishing companies, Blenkinsop Leathers and Waltham Tannery, who add the final touches to our leather before it is ready for use.
+Our leather is finished as little as possible and tailored it to enhance the character of each skin, rather than mask it.
+The main focus is on colour, but we also add a delicate finishing oil for protection and subtle gloss.

 The majority of our leather is reserved for our own range of products, but we do occasionally have some available for sale.
 We unfortunately can't accomodate small orders from makers, but welcome larger trade enquiries.